Community Mourns In Candlelight After Deadly School Shooting

 "I'm only who I am because of this community," he said.
 "I want you to know that you're not alone in your grief.
 We're all grieving with you — the entire country is grieving with you."

-In a tweet on Thursday, Rizzo said: " ... our country is in desperate need for change.
+In a tweet on Thursday, Rizzo said: " [O]ur country is in desperate need for change.
 I hope In this darkest of times back home this brings everyone together and we can find love.
 You're all in my prayers."

 Parkland and Coral Springs please stay strong!
 This is out of control and and our country is in desperate need for change.
 I hope In this darkest of times back home this brings everyone together and we can find love.
 You’re all in my prayers 🙏🏻🙏🏻— Anthony Rizzo (@ARizzo44) February 14, 2018